-APPLICATION PROCESS STEP 1 - 2022 COC PROGRAM COMPETITION E-SNAPS APPLICATION
+APPLICATION PROCESS STEP 1 - 2023 COC PROGRAM COMPETITION E-SNAPS APPLICATION

 HUD will announce when the eSnaps site is available to submit renewal project applications.
 HHA will remind agencies when HUD has opened the eSnaps site.
-RENEWAL APPLICANTS shall begin to gather required documents and compose or revise the project narrative using 2021 guidance while awaiting 2022 eSnaps availability.
+RENEWAL APPLICANTS shall begin to gather required documents and compose or revise the project narrative using 2023 guidance.